hueby/cl-gen-moodle/README.md

 # cl-gen-moodle

 Small project.
 Main target is to learn Rust.
-This tool generates a Quiz with different question types for Moodle Quiz in XML format.
+This tool generates a question pool with different question types for Moodle Quiz in XML format.
+The resulting XML-file is accepted by the Moodle XML Import. \
 To build and run it, just run `cargo run` in the project root.

 ## Cross compilation for Windows and Linux